-$\P$ 7.126 Conclusion Of Requirement Mailed Without Any Other Office Action
+\P 7.126 Conclusion Of Requirement Mailed Without Any Other Office Action

 This requirement is subject to the provisions of 37 CFR 1.134, 1.135 and 1.136 and has a shortened statutory period of [1] months.
-EXTENSIONS OF THIS TIME PERIOD MAY BE GRANTED UNDER 37 CFR 1.136(a).
+EXTENSIONS OF THIS TIME PERIOD MAY BE GRANTED UNDER 37 CFR 1.136(a) but in no case can any extension carry the date for reply to this letter beyond the maximum period of SIX MONTHS set by statute (35 U.S.C.
+133).

 - 1. This form paragraph must be preceded by form paragraph 7.105, and should appear at the conclusion of any requirement for information mailed without any other Office action.
 If the requirement for information is mailed with an Office action, use form paragraph 7.125 instead. - 2.
-The period for reply is ordinarily set for 2 months.
+The period for reply is ordinarily set for TWO (2) MONTHS.

-¶ 7.126.AE Conclusion of Requirement Mailed Without Any Other Office Action - Application Under Accelerated Examination period may be granted under 37 CFR 1.136(a).
-However, filing a petition for extension of time will result in the application being taken out of the accelerated examination program.
+¶ 7.126.AE Conclusion of Requirement Mailed Without Any Other Office Action - Application Under Accelerated Examination

 This requirement is subject to the provisions of 37 CFR 1.134, 1.135 and 1.136 and has a shortened statutory period of TWO (2) MONTHS.
 This application has been granted special status under the accelerated examination program.
-Extensions of time
+Extensions of time period may be granted under 37 CFR 1.136(a).
+However, filing a petition for extension of time will result in the application being taken out of the accelerated examination program.
+In no case can any extension carry the date for reply to this letter beyond the maximum period of SIX MONTHS set by statute (35 U.S.C.
+133).